This is a guide for journalism students making their first visits to law courts in England and Wales. It does not deal with all kinds of court.

 Journalism students at Coventry University are mostly likely to find themselves visiting two kinds of court:

 There is no reason a student should not apply to be a magistrate!
 It would be great on a CV and you would be entitled to have the letters JP (for Justice of the Peace) after your name.
+And you’d be serving society.
+If you have a strong desire to punish people, then you’re NOT the right person for the job.

-Crown court: this is where the most serious criminal trials take place.
+Crown court: this is where the more serious criminal trials take place.
 A judge oversees the trial, but it is the jury that actually decides whether the defendant is guilty or not guilty.
 The judge ensures the law is adhered to, and that the trial is fair; the judge also passes sentence.
 The jury is made up of 12 ordinary members of the public who simply listen to the case.
 They must reach their verdict solely on the basis of what they hear in the trial, which is why it is very important that media reports do not bring in additional information, or report something that is said in court when the jury is not present.
 Once the trial is over, the media can bring in other facts, and broadcast interviews.

 Coventry students visit Birmingham Crown court, which is one of the biggest Crown court complexes in the country, with 14 courtrooms.
 Major trials take place here.
 There is also a Crown court in Coventry, but it sits for only two weeks out of every eight.
 Again, students can attend whenever the court is sitting, unless a hearing is closed.